Ninshubur: Lagash and Girsu

 Ninshubur is well attested in sources from the state of Lagash.
 Offerings were typically made to her in the city of Girsu.
 She was already worshiped there when the area was under the rule of Lugalanda (around 2400 BCE), during whose reign she was celebrated during festivals of Nanshe and Ningirsu and received offerings from the king's wife, Barnamtarra.
 There is no evidence pertaining to Ninshubur from the reign of Lugalanda's predecessor Enentarzi, which makes it possible she a deity worshiped by commoners at first, and only started to receive offerings from the official administration during the period of the latter monarch's rule.
 A temple dedicated to her, E-ešbarmeluḫḫa, "house of decisions which cleans the me," existed in Girsu.
 It is possible, though not certain, that E-mekilibbasagil, "house which lifts on high all the me," known from later royal inscriptions, was also located in this city.
+Only a single theophoric name invoking Ninshubur is known from the Lagash area from the Early Dynastic period, Ninshubur-amamu, "Ninshubur is my mother".

 A later ruler of Lagash, Urukagina, regarded Ninshubur as his personal deity.
 In offering lists from his reign she was placed above Mesandu, who possibly had an analogous role during the reigns of earlier local kings.
-Puzer-Mama, who ruled Lagash around 2200 BCE, mentions Ninshubur in his royal inscriptions, possibly in reference to Urukagina's reverence for her, as it is likely that they came from the same family and thus shared the same personal goddess, though he might also have considered her a divine mediator guaranteeing Lagash its territorial rights, regained from Akkadian rulers.
+Puzer-Mama, who ruled Lagash around 2200 BCE, mentions Ninshubur in his royal inscriptions, possibly in reference to Urukagina's reverence for her, as it is likely that they came from the same family and thus shared the same personal goddess, though he might also have considered her a divine mediator guaranteeing Lagash its territorial rights, regained from rulers of the Akkadian Empire.
 Another ruler of Lagash who regarded her as his personal goddess was Nammahani, brother in law of Gudea.
 Gudea himself referred to Ninshubur as his nin ("mistress").
 Statues dedicated for the life of a ruler to Ninshubur and to Ningishzida are also known from the periods of Nammahani's and Ur-Ningirsu II's rule.

-Only a single theophoric name invoking Ninshubur is known from the Lagash area, Ninshubur-amamu ("Ninshubur is my mother").